 This month was the first time that I missed a week’s post since I’d started to make the full commitment in June.
 It was hard to swallow at first.
 To think I’d failed this goal to myself (especially only after 3 months) was something I didn’t want to feel, but I picked up myself up and just posted two articles last week to make up for it.

 I think this is a big part of failure, especially for me, and I’m trying not to have it dictate my actions.
 Okay, so I missed a week, the world didn’t end.
 I don’t even know if that many people noticed (the beauty of being such a new blog) and if I just stopped posting in general.
 Again, the world didn’t end.
 But that’s what I think is the most difficult part of blogging, the self-discipline to keep going even no one is reading it or notices if you are no longer posting.
 And that’s what I try to overcome the most and why I keep this series going.
 It’s just a small reflection on how I’m doing and a reminder to keep going.
-If you’re interested in how to blog through that mindset, I took a series of workshops now called Perfect Blogger by Sam Laura Brown about the personal development and perfectionist mindset behind blogging that stops
+If you’re interested in how to blog through that mindset, I took a series of workshops now called Perfect Blogger by Sam Laura Brown about the personal development and perfectionist mindset behind blogging that stops me from posting.

 On that note, the post I struggled so much with was Why I Don’t Chase Early Retirement.
 And to be honest, I had the bulk of the article ready to post on the Wednesday/Thursday that week when I usually post articles.
 But I kept re-working it and editing it and adding things and removing things.
 I just touched the article too much because I was constantly second-guessing myself and overthinking the tone of the article.
 I wanted to address the topic, but also wanted to people please and wanted to make sure I wasn’t coming off as incompetent or naïve.
 And this constant circle of doubting myself caused me to not post it, but doubted if I should at all.
 In the end I did, I think it came off quite rambly but like I mentioned earlier, I’m really trying to live with the philosophy that done is better than perfect.
 In the grand scheme of things, it’s only one article on my hopefully soon-to-be more populated blog.